pigeonposse/dovenv/docs/guide/core/examples.md

 		},
 	},
 	/**
-	 * Configuration for the check command
+	 * Configuration for the check command.
 	 */
 	check : {
 		packages : {